Massage Therapy

 Back pain

-Most people, at some point, experience back pain that limits an active, enjoyable life.
+Back pain can limit an active, enjoyable life.
 The shooting, aching and throbbing muscle tension that characterizes back pain is brought on by both activity (heavy lifting, work outs) and inactivity (sitting for long periods of time).

 Sciatica, herniated discs, tight muscles, trigger points and posture are all contributors to back pain.